DitroniX/IPEM-Plus-ESP32-C5-LoRa-LoRaWAN-IoT-Mains-Power-Energy-Monitor/README.md

 ### Availability

-**IPEM Plus, along with the optional Display Board and DIN enclosure, will be available for purchase in April 2026.**
+**IPEM Plus, along with the optional Display Board and DIN enclosure, will be available for purchase in Early May 2026.**

 ## **Further Information**